+The emulation monitor program can execute out of a separate, internal memory system known as background memory.
+A monitor program executing out of background memory is known as a background monitor program.
 The emulation monitor program can also execute out of the same memory system as user programs.
 This memory system is known as foreground memory and consists of emulation memory and target system memory.
 A monitor program executing out of foreground memory is known as a foreground monitor program.
 Foreground monitor programs must exist in emulation memory.

-The emulator firmware includes the background monitor.
-You can also load and use a foreground monitor program if needed.
+The emulator firmware includes both background and foreground monitor programs and lets you select either.
+You can also load and use a customized foreground monitor program if needed.